440 Victoria Building

 Pittsburgh, PA 15261

 In 2006 and again in 2014, Dr. Swigart won the Nursing Excellence in Teaching with Technology Award (from the School of Nursing).
 In 2008, she was awarded the Dean’s Distinguished Teaching Award.
-Dr. Swigart is the primary teacher for a massive open online course (MOOC) titled “Clinical Terminology for International and U.S. Students” and offered at https://www.coursera.org/; she is a collaborator on the Clinical Terminology Dictionary for Beginning International and U.S. Healthcare Providers at http://www.clinicalterminology.org/home.php .
+In 2012 Dr. Swigart developed the massive open online course (MOOC) titled “Clinical Terminology for International and U.S. Students.”
+The course is offered at https://www.coursera.org/; she is a collaborator on the Clinical Terminology Dictionary for Beginning International and U.S. Healthcare Providers at http://www.clinicalterminology.org/home.php .

 As a member of the Center for Bioethics and Health Law, she is a frequent lecturer on topics related to clinical ethics and issues of social justice.
 She has worked with various committees to support international partnerships and develop SON curricula and learning experiences to enhance students’ global competence.